mracid-devs/Project-WALL-E/README.md

 > [Install Guide/Kurulum Yardımcısı/Qurulum Müavin](https://github.com/phaticusthiccy/WhatsAsenaDuplicated/wiki)

-## 🔎 What is WhatsAsena?
+## 🔎 What is WALL-E?
-**WhatsAsena,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec) and edited by [Phaticusthiccy](https://github.com/phaticusthiccy).
-Does not log into your account It is written on WhatsApp Web API.
+**WALL-E** is a WhatsApp helper bot written by [Mr.Acid](httphttps://github.com/mracid-devs)Does not log into your account It is written on WhatsApp Web API.

 ## Setup
 ### Very Simple Method